-Cost effective method: Integrate HL7 Patient Data with Salesforce
+Cost efficient method: Integrate HL7 Patient Data with Salesforce

 As the world and their gran will tell you, better-connected patient data will come to define the 2020s.

 Trying to interface HL7 data with Salesforce has been mainly an enterprise pursuit so far.

 But more cost-efficient methods are starting to emerge for the Healthcare and High Tech industries, especially if you have either (1) a good HL7 Interface or (2) an existing ESB in your stack.

 Let’s take a look at a real-life example, using the following data flow:

 If Salesforce is triggering the request for patient history, the message will be sent from Salesforce to the ESB, where it will be sent on to the HCP.